iwritecodesallday/OsBot-CloudDeploymentScripts/readme.md

 # Instructions
 Install python 3.7.7

-Create a virtual environment
+Create a virtual environment:
 py -m venv env
 - note: A new folder will be created called env if you're successful.

-Activate your python environment env\Scripts\activate
+Activate your python environment: env\Scripts\activate
 - note: you will see (env) on your cli if you're successful

-Install Dependencies
+Install Dependencies:
 (env) python -m pip install -r requirements.txt
 - Note: if you use more, store them here. get a list by type python -m pip freeze

-Create a postgresql database and Create 2 tables, osrs and Activity
+Create a postgresql database and Create 2 tables, dbo.osrs and dbo.Activity

 In osrs, create these columns: id (serial), email (varchar 255), password (varchar 255), avilable (boolean), proxy (varchar 255), character (varchar)